DmitryLanda/peoplesphere-docs/src/actions/update.md

 Validation means Approve or Reject

-In addition to changing status user may leave a comment (`comment` property) with some details.
-This text will be used on notification that will be sent to the action creator

-**Please note**: on action Approve comment is optional, but it is required on Reject

 + Parameters
     + id: 1267 (required, number) - ID of the action to be updated

 + Request
     + Headers